ncky/misc/tekken-talk-transcript-2025-2-25.md

 - Even if your rank dips before the update, your highest Season 1 rank will determine your Season 2 start.
 Keep playing!
 - In 2025, major events begin on May 9th in Japan, running until around November.
 Master/Challenger Events are being finalized.
 We aim to bolster global presence while focusing on Japan.
 - Registration for events like the Waltz Restoration and dojo tournaments continues via the E-portal, using the new attendance-based system.

-**Closing Remarks**
-- We’ll end today’s session with an Anna trailer.
-- Thank you very much for joining us today.
-- See you in late March for our next broadcast, and thank you again for your continued support.